Liam-Weitzel/SIMD-Exploration/README.md

 ## Methods

 To evaluate which SIMD programming paradigm is the 'fastest', eight implementations of these paradigms were selected.
-The GNU Compiler Collection GCC (GCC) was selected as the compiler for all benchmarks due to its popularity.
+The GNU Compiler Collection (GCC) was selected as the compiler for all benchmarks due to its popularity.
 Consequently, the implementation details of auto-vectorization and OpenMP directives are also handled by GCC.
 The specific libraries chosen to represent the 'high-level libraries' paradigm are: XSimd, EVE, Highway, and std::experimental::simd.

 XSimd is being used by major open-source projects, such as Mozilla Firefox, Apache Arrow, Pythran, and Krita.
-Is actively being developed and has 68 core contributors.
+XSimd is actively being developed and has 68 core contributors at the time of writing.

-EVE is a re-implementation of the old SIMD library by Falcou et al. (2019) which for a while was named Boost.SIMD.
-Boost.SIMD before being made propietary in 2019 due to disagreements in the community, was the most popular high-level SIMD library.
+EVE is a re-implementation of the old SIMD library by Falcou et al. (2019) named Boost.SIMD.
+Boost.SIMD before being made propietary in 2019 due to disagreements in the community, was a very popular high-level SIMD library.
 Many of the core contributors that worked on Boost.SIMD have switched over to EVE.
 Unlike XSimd, EVE has a tight group of 16 contributors.

 Highway is an open source SIMD library actively being developed by Google.
 It has 3 to 4 commits per day and an impressive test suite, works on the widest range of targets out of all libraries mentioned.